eyzmeng/site-wisc-sdc-fa25-team/site/meetings/2025-10-16/index.md

 for web services we'd go with some JS framework (Vue.js, Nuxt.js, Next.js) or Svelte over MySQL and possibly a Python API backend.
 (I myself don't understand Django that well and I think the learning curve can be a bit steep.)
+Anyways, the specific software stack will be in their individual [ideas/](../../ideas/) page, so read that instead!

 The primary means of communication would still be Discord.